 A look at the shareholders of Eversource Energy (NYSE:ES) can tell us which group is most powerful.
 Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
 Companies that used to be publicly owned tend to have lower insider ownership.

-With a market capitalization of US$25b, Eversource Energy is rather large.
+With a market capitalization of US$30b, Eversource Energy is rather large.
 We'd expect to see institutional investors on the register.
 Companies of this size are usually well known to retail investors, too.
-In the chart below below, we can see that institutional investors have bought into the company.
-Let's delve deeper into each type of owner, to discover more about ES.
+In the chart below, we can see that institutional investors have bought into the company.
+Let's delve deeper into each type of owner, to discover more about Eversource Energy.

 What Does The Institutional Ownership Tell Us About Eversource Energy?

-As you can see, institutional investors own 75% of Eversource Energy.
+Eversource Energy already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It's therefore worth looking at Eversource Energy's earnings history, below.
+It's therefore worth looking at Eversource Energy's earnings history below.
 Of course, the future is what really matters.

 Insider Ownership Of Eversource Energy

-Our data suggests that insiders own under 1% of Eversource Energy in their own names.
-It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
-Though their holding amount to less than 1%, we can see that board members collectively own US$39m worth of shares (at current prices).
+Our most recent data indicates that insiders own less than 1% of Eversource Energy.
+As it is a large company, we'd only expect insiders to own a small percentage of it.
+But it's worth noting that they own US$58m worth of shares.
 It is always good to see at least some insider ownership, but it might be worth checking if those insiders have been selling.